Brazil is rocked by political turmoil as pandemic outlook darkens

 The exits have sent political shock waves across Latin America’s largest country, precipitating the most politically uncertain moment of President Jair Bolsonaro’s two-year-plus tenure.
-Brazil must now face down what public health analysts say could be the darkest weeks of the pandemic with a raft of new officials and an incoherent national strategy.
+Brazil must now face what public health analysts say could be the darkest weeks of the pandemic with a raft of new officials and an incoherent national strategy.

 The sudden moves — some expected, others not — suggested mounting political desperation in the presidential palace.
 Health systems have collapsed.
 Some 2,600 people are dying of the coronavirus every day.
 And Brazilians are increasingly looking to blame the failures of the pandemic on Bolsonaro, who has never appeared more vulnerable.
 Earlier this month, the leader of the congress implied the president may face impeachment.